Lake Erie is a global treasure. And right now it’s under threat.

 We must act to reduce the amount of runoff pollution entering the lake.
 Together, we can help keep Lake Erie clean and not green.

-We are working with other groups to ensure that federal and Ontario governments take actions to keep algae-causing pollution out of Lake Erie.
+We are working to ensure that federal and Ontario governments take actions to keep algae-causing pollution out of Lake Erie.

 What you can do:

 1. SIGN THE PETITION

 Show your support for Lake Erie by adding your voice to a growing community of people standing with the lake.

 On August 31, 2022 we’re creating a virtual wave of support for Lake Erie!
 On our 6th annual #WeAreLakeErie day, we’re asking folks to share their personal stories and photos of Lake Erie on social media with the hashtag #WeAreLakeErie (and don’t forget to tag us!).

 We thought it was gone forever… we were wrong.
 Having been kept at bay since the 1970s, a toxic slime monster is once more invading Lake Erie!

 North of Long Tail – A Documentary Photo Series Celebrating Lake Erie